vsouza/awesome-ios/README.md

 * [Regex](https://github.com/crossroadlabs/Regex) - Regular expressions for swift :large_orange_diamond:

 ### Security
-* [UICKeyChainStore](https://github.com/kishikawakatsumi/UICKeyChainStore) - UICKeyChainStore is a simple wrapper for Keychain on iOS.
 * [cocoapods-keys](https://github.com/orta/cocoapods-keys) - A key value store for storing environment and application keys.
-* [Valet](https://github.com/square/Valet) - Securely store data in the iOS or OS X Keychain without knowing a thing about how the Keychain works.
-* [Locksmith](https://github.com/matthewpalmer/Locksmith) - A powerful, protocol-oriented library for working with the keychain in Swift. :large_orange_diamond:
 * [simple-touch](https://github.com/simple-machines/simple-touch) - Very simple swift wrapper for Biometric Authentication Services (Touch ID) on iOS.
-* [KeychainAccess](https://github.com/kishikawakatsumi/KeychainAccess) - Simple Swift wrapper for Keychain that works on iOS and OS X :large_orange_diamond:[e]
-* [Keychain](https://github.com/hyperoslo/Keychain) - Because you should care... about the security... of your shit. :large_orange_diamond:
 * [SwiftPasscodeLock](https://github.com/yankodimitrov/SwiftPasscodeLock) - An iOS passcode lock with TouchID authentication written in Swift. :large_orange_diamond:
-* [SSKeychain](https://github.com/soffes/sskeychain) - Simple Objective-C wrapper for the keychain that works on Mac and iOS.
 * [Smile-Lock](https://github.com/recruit-lifestyle/Smile-Lock) - A library for make a beautiful Passcode Lock View.
-* [Lockbox](https://github.com/granoff/Lockbox) - Objective-C utility class for storing data securely in the key chain.
 * [zxcvbn-ios](https://github.com/dropbox/zxcvbn-ios) - A realistic password strength estimator.

 ##### Encryption